knowledge-sharing-campaign/QuickBooking/README.md

 * Run python manage.py migrate
 * Run python manage.py runserver to launch the dev HTTP server
 * Go to the admin page to add/remove/edit entires in db.
+*Go to the admin page to add/remove/edit entires in db.

 #Have fun!